sparktsang/wangfuk/EVIDENCE.md

 *   *The Control:* Chairman Tang claimed "lawyers said" the MC has the right to approve any activity.
 This effectively abolished freedom of assembly within the estate, ensuring only pro-MC messages could be heard.

 **3. State-Sponsored Doxxing:**
-When resident Mrs. Li (Yip Bik-yi) submitted the 5% petition, the MC posted a letter containing her **full name and address** in public lobbies.
+When resident Mrs. Li (Yip Pik-yi) submitted the 5% petition, the MC posted a letter containing her **full name and address** in public lobbies.
 *   *The Malice:* This was a calculated act of **Doxxing** to intimidate the convenor.
 The address was only redacted after complaints, proving the initial exposure was intentional.

 **4. The Propaganda War:**